1. Home

 What Undergraduate Degree Do I Need?

 There’s no required undergraduate degree to apply for PharmD programs.
-There are a variety of undergraduate degree programs that can prepare you for pharmacy school, but there are specific degrees which naturally attract those that ultimately choose to pursue pharmacy as a profession:
+There are a variety of undergraduate degree programs that can prepare you for pharmacy school.
+Still, there are specific degrees that naturally attract those who ultimately choose to pursue pharmacy as a profession:

 • Over 40% of candidates will have a Bachelor of Science degree.